 - Communicate with the buyer.

-- Monitor your account, keep a close eye on performance metrics.
+- Monitor your account and keep a close eye on performance metrics.

 How can Refund Retriever Help with Fraudulent Returns?

-If you don’t do your part to stay on top of fraudulent returns, you could suffer negative consequences down the road.
+You could suffer adverse consequences if you don’t do your part to stay on top of fraudulent returns.
 Refund Retriever manually checks the entire inventory lifecycle of all your FBA and vendor central products.
 In particular, this includes things like fraudulent returns!
-Therefore, learn more about Amazon FBA refunds, click here.
+Therefore, to learn more about Amazon FBA refunds, click here.